DataChi/memdb/README.md

 * memtracker2json -- a script that converts the Pin trace to JSON format
 * memvis -- a tool that analyzes the JSON trace and produces HTML and JavaScript to visualize it.

+You can run them sequentially or as a pipeline.
+If you run them sequentially, what needs to happen is this:

+ 1. memtracker will spit log records to stdout.
+Redirect this output to a file, say log.txt.
+(See scripts/memtracker.sh for an example.)
+ 2. Run memtracker2json.py -- supply log.txt as the input.
+Memtracker2json will output the JSON trace to the stdout.
+Save this trace to a file.
+(See the documentation below for an example).
+ 3. Run memvis, providing the JSON trace generated above as an input.
+See the memvis documentation (below) to visualize the output in the browser.

+An alternative to running the tools sequentially is to pipe the output of each tool into the input of the next tool.
+This removes the need to save the traces.
+For an example, take a look at scripts/memtracker+m2j.sh.

 ## memtracker.so